Wilson2214/llm-zoomcamp/Week 2 Notes.md

 # Could not get the above to work.
 Always times out for ollama locally

+# To deploy and run qa_faq.py will need to have the above running in docker or locally (i.e. have the docs downloaded / indexed and running)
+# Then can deploy with ui

 # To run later part of homework:
 docker build -t ollama-gemma2b .
 docker run -it --rm -p 11434:11434 --name ollama-gemma2b ollama-gemma2b